 When should you go to the A&E?

-A visit to the A&E is often unexpected.
-Your GP or a specialist in the hospital can refer you to the A&E Department.
-If you are not sure whether admission to the A&E is necessary, we advise you to contact your GP first.
+A&E visits are often unexpected.
+Your GP or a specialist in the hospital can refer you to the A&E. If you are not sure whether admission to the A&E is necessary, we advise you to contact your GP first.
 If you cannot contact your GP, you can always go to the A&E Department on your own initiative.

 The course of an A&E admissionThe course of an A&E admission